lightosita/People-Counter-App/README.md

-# People-Counter-App
+# A mini image gallery
-counter to count and save count
+compiled with html,css and js.